eProsima/Fast-DDS-docs/docs/fastddscli/cli/cli.rst

 *Fast DDS* Discovery servers are handled and monitored from a background daemon which is automatically spawned when required.

-Configuration of servers launched with ``EASY_MODE`` is available by using the following command:
+Configuration of servers launched with ``ROS2_EASY_MODE`` is available by using the following command:

 .. code-block:: bash